dghosef/qdbp/doc/demo.md

 {}
 ```
 ### Modules
-In `math.qdbp`, for example, we can have the code
+In `math.qdbp`, for example, we could have the code
 ```ocaml
 {
   Factorial[val|
     val = 0.